-RM14.1 bil Basic metal product

-RM13.6 bil Flectrical and Electronics
+RM14.1 bil Flectrical and Electronics

+RM13.6 bil Basic Metal Products

-TOP 5 FOREIGN INVESTMENTS RM6.9 bil Paper, printing and publishing
+TOP 5 FOREIGN INVESTMENTS RM6.9 bil Food Manufacturing

-RM4.8 bil Machinery and Equipment
+RM4.8 bil Chemicals and Chemical Products

-RM4.6 bil Chemicals and chemical products Malaysia's manufacturing sector plays an important role in the global supply chain while domestic activities are well represented by the services sector, which has gained greater prominence in the past two decades.
-We continue to be an attractive location for businesses across various industries.
-Malaysia's diversified sectors offer abundant opportunities for investors expanding into alternative markets.
-Source: Malaysia Investment Performance Report, 2020
+RM4.6 bil Scientific and Measuring Equipment Malaysia's manufacturing sector plays an important role in the global supply chain while domestic activities are well represented by the services sector, which has gained greater prominence in the past two decades.
+We continue to be an attractive location for businesses across various industries Malaysia's diversified sectors offer abundant opportunities for investors expanding into alternative markets.
+Source: Malaysia Investment Performance Report, 2021

-Extensive Trade Links, Lower Cost of Doing Business Malaysia has already signed and implemented various free trade agreements (FTA), which include bilateral FTAs with Japan, Pakistan, India, New Zealand, Chile, Australia and Turkey.
+> Extensive Trade Links, Lower Cost of Doing Business Malaysia has already signed and implemented various free trade agreements (FTA), which include bilateral FTAs with Japan, Pakistan, India, New Zealand, Chile, Australia and Turkey.
 At the ASEAN level, Malaysia has regional FTAs through the ASEAN Free Trade Agreement (AFTA) with China, Korea, Japan, Australia, New Zealand and India.
 This creates a potential market size of more than 4 billion people globally.
 Up to 98% of total products have 0% import duties under Malaysia's FTAs with ASEAN.
 Lower trade barriers translate to lower costs of doing business.
-This grants companies operating in Malaysia preferential access to capture growth opportunities and immediate markets in one of the world's largest trading blocs.
-Higher Investment Opportunities Through RCEP Malaysia is among the 10 signatory countries of the Regional Comprehensive Economic Partnership (RCEP), the world's largest free trade agreement.
+This grants companies operating in Malaysia preferential access to capture growth opportunities and immediate markets in one of the world's largest trading blocs. > Higher Investment Opportunities Through RCEP Malaysia is among the 10 signatory countries of the Regional Comprehensive Economic Partnership (RCEP), the world's largest free trade agreement.
 RCEP represents 30% of the world's population and collectively contributes to 30% of global economic activities, as measured by GDP.
 This is expected to establish a strong framework for cooperation and contribute significantly to economic recovery for the economies involved.
 Given that the member countries of RCEP are among Malaysia's top 15 trading partners, this free trade agreement is expected to create a more liberal, facilitative and competitive investment environment that will provide improved investment facilitation and investor aftercare.

 Scan here for mo info on RCEP

 Malaysia's Global Standing

 Take a look at how Malaysia stacks up against global competition.

 Malaysia is one of the fastest growing nation in the region.
 Ranked among the top emerging markets for investment and recognised for its protection of investors as well as its responsiveness to facilitating business needs, Malaysia is the offshore base from which your company can prosper.

-2nd
+1st

-Trade and Connectivity in Southeast Asia (DHL Global Connectedness Index 2020)
+Top country in emerging Southeast Asia for foreign investment

+(Global Opportunity Index 2022, Milken Institute)

-2 2nc
+° 2nc

-Ease of Doing

-Business within ASEAN

-(World Bank Doing

-Business Report 2020)

-Protecting Investors

-(World Bank Doing

-Business Report 2020)

-2nd

-Ease of Protecting Minority Investors (Global Innovation Index 2020, World Intellectual Property Organisation, WIPO)

-4th

-Most Competitive as a Manufacturing Hub (Cost of Manufacturing Operations, KPMG and The Manufacturing Institute, 2020)

-5th
+Most competitive country in ASEAN (IMD World Competitiveness Yearbook 2022) 3rd

+Most innovative upper middleincome economy in the world (Global Innovation Index 2022, WIPO) 4th

-Most Attractive Emerging Market in 2021 (Bloomberg, 2021)
+Most Competitive Emerging

-6th

-Talent Employability

-(Global Talent
+Market

+(Agility Emerging Markets

+Agility Emerging Markets

+Logistics Index 2022)

+8th

+Global Talent Competitiveness Index in Eastern, Southeastern Asia and Oceania

-Competitiveness Index
+(The Global Talent Competitiveness Index 2022)

-2020, GTCI 2020)

-7th

-Market Capitalisation and State of Cluster Development (Global Innovation Index 2020, World Intellectual Property Organisation, WIPO)

-12th

-Ease of Doing Business (World Bank Doing Business 2020 Report)

-14th

-Collaboration

-(Global Innovation Index 2020,

-World Intellectual Property

-Organisation, WIPO)

-University & Industry Research
+9th

+Top city in Asia Pacific Region, Kuala Lumpur (Global Technology Industry Survey 2021, KPMG) 13th

+On infection management, vaccine rollouts and social mobility

+(Nikkei COVID-19 Recovery Index 2021)

+15th

+Top 20 Asia Fintech Hubs(Asia Pacific Fintech Rankings

+Report 2022)

+25th

+Most competitive country in the world

+(World Competitiveness Yearbook 2022, IMD)

 Discover More Investment Opportunities

 Over the past decades, the manufacturing sector has undergone momentous changes.
 Production efficiency and cost control are vital factors that enable the sector to deliver real results to your business.
 The Malaysian services industry also combines a multidisciplinary approach with in-depth, practical industry knowledge to meet challenges and seize opportunities.
 Explore the various competitive and comparative advantages in Malaysia's manufacturing and services sectors.